OGGitownia/5GBemowoMerged/5GBemowoBackend/README.txt

      api:
        key: YOUR_OPENAI_API_KEY

-4. In the terminal, run:
+4. In the terminal, in catalog 5GBemowoMerged\5GBemowoBackend run:
    ./gradlew build

-5. Then start the backend:
+5. Then start the backend in the same catalog as in 4th point:
    ./gradlew bootRun

 ## Project structure